goofy2k/MIDI-sequencer/README.md

 5. *Insert (incoming) commands directly into a **track** with a timestamp,  at the position representing it's timestamp (possibly adapted e.g. to fit it in a playing loop)*

-The option for having a queue that is always sorted (task 3.) is attractive, but may be time critical.
+The option (2) for having a queue that is always sorted is attractive, but may be time critical.
-It may become less time critical, when an input buffer is used (task 1.) for later insertion.
+It may become less time critical, when an input buffer is used for later insertion (option 2).

 #### Progress on tasks